-LUKE 16, if you have your Bible ...
+LUKE 16, if you have your Bible...
 Do you know what this is?
-It is the infamous flux capacitor that allowed Michael J. Fox to travel from 1985 to 1955 and then BACK to the Future.
+It is the infamous flux capacitor that allowed Michael J Fox to travel from 1985 to 1955 and then BACK to the Future.

-This is a real one, so I have to be careful not to touch it or I might suddenly vanish off stage.
+This is a real one so I have to be careful not to touch it or I might suddenly vanish off stage.
 Although I think I have to be going 88 miles an hour for that to work.

-(By the way, did you know-DeLoreans (pic), the awesome-looking car that Michael J. Fox used to travel back to the future-were not fast cars in any way?
+(BTW, did you know--DeLoreans (pic), the awesome-looking car that Michael J Fox used to travel back to the future--were not fast cars in any way?
 The DeLorean's 0 to 60 ratio was 11 seconds.
-Just by contrast, a Honda Accord does 0 to 60 in six seconds and the new Tesla does it in 1.9!
-The speedometer on the DeLorean only went up to 85 because it was so slow, and they had to replace the actual speedometer with a fake one so it could look like Michael J. Fox got up to 88 mph!
+Just by contrast, your grandma's Toyota Camry does 0 to 60 in 6 seconds.
+The new Tesla does it in 1.9!
+The DeLorean took 11 seconds!
+The speedometer on the DeLorean only went up to 85 because it was so slow, and they had to replace the actual speedometer with a fake one so it could look like Michael J Fox got up to 88 mph!

-Here's my question: If you stumbled onto an ACTUAL one of these (a real flux capacitor, and, SPOILER ALERT-these aren't real; the government doesn't have one)-but if you found one, and you could travel back to any one point in your life, what year would you choose?
+Here's my question: If you stumbled onto an ACTUAL one of these (a real flux capacitor, and, SPOILER ALERT--these aren't real).
+But if you found one, and you could travel back to any one point in your life, what year would you choose?

 I think I'd choose 1997.
-July 1997 to be exact.
-I had just met Veronica and she was hopelessly in love with me and had commenced her desperate quest of locking me down.
-I'd love to relive some of those incredible moments.
+July, 1997 to be exact.
+I had just met Veronica and she was hopelessly in love with me and she'd commenced her desperate quest of locking me down.
 (Sometimes she tells the story differently, but whatever.
-It was still a great month.)
-I was also preparing to leave for SE Asia as a missionary and was filled with excitement about that.
+I'd still love to relive some of those incredible moments.
+I was also preparing to leave for SE Asia as a missionary and I was filled with excitement about that.

-I'd also love to tell 24-year-old J.D. about a small investment he should make.
-Twenty-four-year-old J.D. didn't have a lot of money, but he was trying to scrounge up enough to buy a DVD player to take with him to SE Asia.
-By the way, do you know what the two hottest-selling items were in 1997?
-They were the DVD player and the Nintendo 64.
-If you were a guy with an extra \$1,000 in your bank account, that's what you were trying to buy.
+I'd also love to tell 24 year old J.D. about a small investment he should make.
+24-year old J.D. didn't have a lot of money, but he was trying to scrounge up enough to buy a DVD player to take with him to SE Asia.
+BTW, do you know what the 2 hottest-selling items were in 1997?
+If you were a guy with an extra \$1000 in your bank account, you were trying to buy a DVD player so you could watch the original Twister and a Nintendo 64 so you could play Goldeneye.
 But 1997 was also the year that a little company called Amazon went public.
-You could buy one share back then for \$18.
-Today, each of those shares would be worth roughly \$2,000, or 100x on your investment.
-I'd tell J.D., forgo the DVD player; take your \$1,000 and buy 50 or so of those shares.
+You could buy one share back then for about \$1.50,1 and today each of those shares would be worth over \$2000, or 1000x on your investment.
+I'd tell J.D., forgo the DVD player and messing around with Mario and Luigi; take your \$1000 and spend it all on shares.

-Over the next few weeks, we're going to look at what Jesus says a future version of us would tell us to do if we could come BACK from the future and talk to ourselves.
+Over the next few weeks, we're going to look at what Jesus tells us a future version of us would tell us NOW to do if we could come BACK from the future and talk to ourselves.

-We're starting a new series today called "Lasting Legacy"-a legacy is what you leave behind for the next generation.
-We're going to talk about the legacy the future version of us will want to have left when we die.
+We're starting a new series today called "Lasting Legacy."
+A legacy is what you leave behind for the next generation.
+We're going to talk about the legacy the future version of us will want the present us to have left when we die.